ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ## V3C fragmentation unit

-This example illustrates how fragmetation unit may be used to divide one NAL unit into to RTP packets.
+This example illustrates how fragmentation unit may be used to divide one NAL unit into to RTP packets.
 The {{fig-fragmentation-unit-packet-1}} illustrates the structure of the first packet with the first part of the fragmented NAL unit.

 ~~~
     0                   1                   2                   3